stubbiali/meshsimplification/README.md

-An iterative edge collapse-based mesh  simplification procedure for surface grids with data distributed over the surface
+An iterative simplification procedure for surface grids with data distributed over the surface
 =====================================================================